 Machine learning (ML) is rapidly transforming into a day-to-day life phenomenon, even if you still believe otherwise.
 Voice recognition systems like Siri and Alexa, Google search engine, DeepFace (which Facebook uses to suggest friends), Uber’s arrival estimation algorithm, and spam filters in your email inbox are all based on machine learning.
-Such algorithms are written to help you make decisions faster and accurately.
+Such algorithms are written to help you make decisions faster and more accurately.
 You can complete intricate computational tasks with lots of data with much less effort.
 Sounds like a perfect troubleshooter!

 Could it be that machine learning is the answer to the fundamental problem of making computer systems genuinely intelligent via automated data processing?
 What are the limits of machine learning and what opportunities does it offer for businesses?
 It still might be unclear where the boundaries lie.

-ML is not some sort of magic that makes elaborate things happen but a subfield of computer science that consists of software or process algorithm development.
+ML algorithm is not some sort of magic that makes elaborate things happen but a subfield of computer science that consists of software or process algorithm development.
 Particularly, such algorithms are developed with the ability to learn from statistical data analysis, so the need for exhaustive manual programming is eliminated.
 How does this work?

 The input data that you walk through the computing model gets processed and statistically analyzed to generate predicted outputs (the so-called training data).
 Machine learning automates the whole processing phase, together with computing models development and results acquisition.
 What is more important is that it learns from a previous experience (based on relationships between inputs and outputs) to build future most possible scenarios.